Back to Countries

 Considerations

-• !German language essential for daily life, government offices, and full social integration despite high English proficiency
+• !German language required for most non-tech jobs and full integration

 Quick Stats